 Emma furrowed her brows until she caught sight of her mother towards the back of the room in a heated argument with the blue fairy.

-"Guess she's not too happy about her future daughter in law," Regina offered before she kissed Emma's cheek.
+"Guess she's not too happy about her future daughter-in-law," Regina offered before she kissed Emma's cheek.
 "She'll come around, just give it time."

 "If any consolation I'm happy for you, both of you," David supported before his eyes widened in horror.
 "I better go get your mother."

 The two women watched as David ran across the room and slid in between Snow and Blue.
-It was then that Emma noticed her mother had the fairy's wand and had mistakenly turned her father into a rabbit.
+It was then that Emma noticed her mother had the fairy's wand, which had mistakenly turned her father into a rabbit.
 Heated words and animated hands came to an abrupt halt as they both looked down at the rabbit in shock.
 Snow quickly threw the wand to Blue who tapped it on the rabbit, bringing David back to himself.

 "I get the feeling that the holidays are going to be extremely entertaining," Regina murmured as she allowed herself to be pulled into Emma's arms.
 "Remind me to invite Blue over sometime."